Air & Space Forces Association: Organization

+Finances

+The AFA had a total revenue of $31,493,812 in 2024.
+Also that year it reported $3,890,178 in net income, $78,090,714 in total assets and $50,771,020 in net assets.
+Total expenses for 2024 were $27,603,634.
+The AFA was rated 87% "three-star charity" from Charity Navigator.

 Programs

 As part of its education mandate the association publishes Air Force Magazine and the online electronic news brief Daily Report.
 Air Force Magazine began in September 1918 as the D.M.A.
-Weekly News Letter, originally published by the Information Branch of the Division of Military Aeronautics, and changed names several times, becoming Air Force Magazine in January 1943 and Air & Space Forces in September 2022.
-The Air Force Association assumed responsibility for its publication and content beginning in October 1946.
+Weekly News Letter, originally published by the Information Branch of the Division of Military Aeronautics, and changed names several times, becoming Air Force Magazine in January 1943 and Air & Space Forces Magazine in September 2022.
+The Air Force Association assumed responsibility for its publication and content beginning in July 1946.

 AFA hosts professional development conferences which feature speakers, workshops, trade shows and presentations by Air Force and national defense leaders.
-The organization has a public policy and research arm, the Mitchell Institute for Airpower Studies run by director Dr. Rebecca Grant.
+The organization has a public policy and research arm, the Mitchell Institute for Airpower Studies run by the dean, Lt.
+Gen. David Deptula, USAF (Ret).

 AFA runs CyberPatriot, a national youth cyber education program that promotes student interest in cyber security and other science, technology, engineering, and mathematics (STEM) career fields.
+StellarXplorers is another STEM program with a focus on youth competing to provide solutions to spacecraft design and launch planning.

+In 2023, the AFA recorded more than 18,000 registrants for the annual Air, Space & Cyber Conference.
+In 2024, there were more than 22,000 registrants.

 The "Visions of Exploration" program has its members distribute educational materials to schools and concerned citizens.
 This is done in part through a joint multi-disciplinary science, math and social studies program with USA Today.

-The Arnold Air Society is a university level arm of the organization embedded in college and university Air Force ROTC units.
+The Arnold Air Society and Silver Wings are university level arm of the organization embedded in college and university Air Force ROTC units.

 As part of its support programs AFA provides more than $1.5 million in scholarships, grants, and awards.
 AFA's educational programs and scholarships are intended to encourage Air Force members to continue their education, provide funds to Air Force spouses working towards a degree, and administer grants that develop programs promoting math and science skills among young people.

-AFA was a key organization in building the United States Air Force Memorial and continues to be involved in its day-to-day operations.
+AFA was a key organization in building the United States Air Force Memorial and coordinating its dedication on 14 October 2006.
+The organization was involved in its day-to-day operations until April 2017 when the memorial was transferred to the Air Force District of Washington.

+On 1 May 2026, the annual "Salute to Space" was held and during the event, the bronze statue of General Bernard A. Schriever was unveiled at the Arlington headquarters of the AFA.